At present, businesses that need to claim a VAT refund from another EU member state can do so using HMRC’s online VAT services.

 Below you will find a link to the EU commission’s webpage which has the rules for each EU member state:

-If you require any more information or would like to discuss your VAT position in further detail, please contact our VAT specialist Steven Cosgrove using the details below.
+If you require any more information or would like to discuss your VAT position in further detail, please don’t hesitate to get in touch with our team on 01254 679131.